 Heat as a Tracer

-In the subsurface, the distribution of heat is partially a function of groundwater flow.
+In the subsurface, the distribution of energy/heat is partially a function of groundwater flow.
 We focus on developing new tools to improve how heat can be measured and used as a tool for tracing and quantifying groundwater processes.
 This includes developing new methods for analyzing temperature data, using fibre-optic distributed temperature sensors (FO-DTS), and thermal infrared cameras.
 Further, we study how warming climate impacts the shallow subsurface thermal regime.

 Research Examples